-Instructions: Describe how the proposed project will prioritize strategies and outcomes that provide climate change adaptation co-benefits, especially for the benefit of vulnerable communities such as social equity, greenhouse gas emissions mitigation, economic, and/or environmental co-benefits.
-Applicants are encouraged to think systematically about the interconnectedness of the climate impacts facing their community by describing what benefits the project offers beyond climate resiliency, and how the project provides multiple benefits across sectors and climate issues.
+Instructions: Describe how the proposed project will prioritize strategies and outcomes that provide direct and measurable climate change adaptation co-benefits especially for the benefit of vulnerable communities such as social equity, health and daily living condition improvements, air quality enhancements, water resource protection and quality enhancement, nature-based solutions, and greenhouse gas emissions mitigation.
+Include a description of how the project will address existing social, health, economic and/or racial inequities and provides multiple benefits across sectors and climate issues.
+Applicants are encouraged to think systematically about the interconnectedness of the climate impacts facing their community, existing social, health, economic, and racial inequities within their community, and adaptive capacity across all neighborhoods and populations.
+Refer to Appendix E. Co-Benefits of the guidelines to review the scoring criteria associated with this question which can support applicants in answering this section.